Zettlr/zettlr-docs/docs/academic/citations.md

 After you've installed BetterBibTex, you may want to play around a little bit with the settings (for instance in how the IDs are generated).

-> **Attention!** There are two undocumented behaviours in BetterBibTex.
-First, the available variables you can use to generate your own citation IDs.
-They are only [documented in the JabRef documentation, which you can find here](http://help.jabref.org/en/BibtexKeyPatterns).
-The second behaviour is that BetterBibTex will automatically use letters from a to z to make citations from the same author in the same year unique (e.g. you'll have something like `Harvey2005a`, `Harvey2005b`, `Harvey2005c`, and so forth).
+> **Tip**: BetterBibTex automatically generates unique keys using an algorithm that you can customise.
+For most part, it makes use of the established [JabRef Patterns](http://help.jabref.org/en/BibtexKeyPatterns) but extends them significantly.
+It will even make sure that each entry is unique by optionally adding a suffix to puplications which yield the same keys (e.g. you'll have something like `Harvey2005a`, `Harvey2005b`, `Harvey2005c`, and so forth).
+You can find [all abilities of BetterBibTex in the plugin's extensive documentation](https://retorque.re/zotero-better-bibtex/citation-keys/).

 ### Step 2: Export your library